Tommy-Ngx/NLP_youtubeViet/README.md

 # NLP_youtubeViet
-Multi-Class Text Classification With Machine Learning Using SVM Big thump up to Mr Van Nam Dang for his advice and supervision throught this simple project.
+Multi-Class Text Classification With Machine Learning Using SVM.
+Big thump up to Mr Van Nam Dang for his advice and supervision throught this simple project.

 Special thank to Williams for his project to crawl data: